gbif-norway/bdq-multirecord-agent/README.md

 ## Overview

 This service receives dataset submissions via email, processes CSV files, runs BDQ tests, and replies with detailed results including validation failures and proposed amendments.
+It is currently deployed on google cloud run at https://bdq-multirecord-agent-638241344017.europe-west1.run.app/

 ## Architecture

-- **Google Apps Script**: Polls Gmail inbox and forwards emails to this service
+- **Google Apps Script**: Polls Gmail inbox and forwards emails to this service, as well as providing an "endpoint" for email replies.
+Code for this is in this repo, in google-apps-scripts/
-- **Google Cloud Run**: This FastAPI service processes datasets and runs BDQ tests
+- **Google Cloud Run**: This FastAPI service, which processes datasets and runs BDQ tests for the entire dataset
-- **BDQ API**: External REST API for running biodiversity data quality tests
+- **BDQ API**: External REST API for running single BDQ tests

 ## Setup